Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Numerical experiments

-In the intersection of the recovery regions of multiple algorithms, we compare the average CPU time for recovery of the algorithms.
-Specifically, for each above-mentioned $\kappa$, we test 10 problem instances for each algorithm with the mesh $(\kappa,\rho)$, wherein $\rho$ is ranged from 0.02 to 1 with stepsize 0.02 until the success rate of recovery is less than 90\%.
+In the intersection of the recovery regions of multiple algorithms, we compare the average CPU time for signal recovery via these algorithms.
+Specifically, for each given $\kappa$, we test 10 problem instances for each algorithm with the mesh $(\kappa,\rho)$, wherein $\rho$ is ranged from 0.02 to 1 with stepsize 0.02 until the success rate of recovery is less than 90\%.
 The ratios of the average computational time of ROTP2, PGROTP, $\ell_1$-min and OMP against that of HBROTP are displayed in Fig. \ref{fig-time-ratio} (a)-(d), respectively.
 Fig. \ref{fig-time-ratio} (a) and (b) show that HBROTP is at least 1.6 times faster than ROTP2 in most areas and slower than PGROTP except in the region $[0.1,0.2]\times[0.02,0.1]$.
-On the other hand, from Fig. \ref{fig-time-ratio} (a)-(d), we observe that the ROT-type algorithms such as HBROTP, ROTP2 and PGROTP are always time-consuming than $\ell_1$-min and OMP, due to solving and resolving quadratic convex optimization problems.
+On the other hand, from Fig. \ref{fig-time-ratio} (a)-(d), we observe that the ROT-type algorithms including HBROTP, ROTP2 and PGROTP take relatively more time to solve the problems than $\ell_1$-min and OMP, due to solving quadratic convex optimization problems.